RaiyanYahyaDev/klear/README.md

 Klear is a simple , clean and effective way to text between teams.
 Text between friends or teams from the cli.
 Klear is built with python and only uses sockets for communication.

+Klear is based out of sentdex's youtube tutorial on sockets and chat with python.

 #### Note: Klear is still in development.
 The developer is not responsible for any issues caused.
 ## Installation